Cinema of Lebanon: 2024

+In 2024, Lebanese film production remained active despite severe economic and political instability and the Israel–Hezbollah conflict, with independent filmmakers continuing to produce films and participate in international festivals, while new cultural infrastructure such as Beirut's Metropolis Cinema helped sustain the country's independent film sector.

 Myriam El-Hajj’s feature documentary Diaries From Lebanon, premiered at the 74th Berlin Film Festival in the Panorama section.

 Honeymoonish, the first Kuwaiti film shot in Lebanon, was produced by Lebanese production company Eagles Films and directed by Lebanese filmmaker Elie El-Semaan.

 Arzé, the debut feature by Mira Shaib, written and produced by Faissal Sam Shaib and Louay Khraish with producer Zeina Badran and starring Diamand Abou Abboud and Betty Taoutel, had its world premiere in Beijing and its North American premiere in Tribeca.
 The film was initially selected to premiere in the Official Competition of the 45th Cairo International Film Festival, but the festival was canceled due to the Gaza war.
 However, the film was selected again to have its Arab and African premeiere at the 2024 edition of the Cairo International Film Festival where Louay Khraish and Faissal Sam Shaib won the Youssef Sherif Rezkallah Award for Best Screenplay and Diamand Abou Abboud won Best Actress, which she also won at the Asian World Film Festival in Los Angeles.

 Other films, include two documentaries: Green Line, by Sylvie Ballyot and We Never Left by Loulwa Khoury.

 2025

+The film sector continued to face financial and structural challenges, including difficulties in securing funding for independent productions and the effects of Lebanon's prolonged economic crisis.

 Abbout Productions, the Beirut-based independent production company led by Georges Schoucair and Myriam Sassine, received the Raimondo Rezzonico Award at the 78th Locarno Film Festival for its role in shepherding numerous acclaimed Arab and Lebanese films into international circulation and supported a resilient network of artists and filmmakers committed to creating independent cinema despite challenging conditions.